PythonAtSea/tempestas/README.md

 # tempestas

 A opensource, adfree, and free weather (web)app.
 It gets most of it's data from [open-meteo](https://open-meteo.com/), and gets weather alerts (in the US only rn, sorry) from the [NWS](https://www.weather.gov/documentation/services-web-api#/).
 It's built using [Next.JS](https://nextjs.org/) and uses a modified version of [shadcn](https://ui.shadcn.com/).
-THe chart is made using [recharts](https://recharts.org/).
+The chart is made using [recharts](https://recharts.org/).
 It's all on a single page, mainly cuz there isn't a reason to split it up.

 ### Location